Lye roll: Presentation

 Both lye rolls and pretzels are typically covered with salt, preferably pretzel salt, a large-grained salt made from compressed smaller salt particles, which reduces the moisture absorption, and hardness of the salt grain.
 As a snack, lye rolls may also be sold as sandwiches or covered with baked cheese, although this is a more recent development and less common.
 Typically they are cut in half and buttered, as large soft pretzels often are in Germany and Switzerland as well.
 Other toppings for lye rolls nowadays also include poppy, sesame, and other seeds as an alternative to the usual salt.

 In Germany, they are sold in many shapes and forms, with many having unique names.
-For example, Laugenstange (“lye bar”) are long oval rolls, while Laugenbrötchen (“lye rolls”) are small and round rolls.
+For example, Laugenstange (“lye bar”) are long oval rolls, while Laugenbrötchen (“lye rolls”) are small round rolls.